-For those with one to four years of experience, median paychecks reach $69K per year.
-Five to nine years of work experience seem to result in median wages of about $89K annually.
-When we consider tenure, a substantial portion of employees (39 percent) have been working for 10-19 years and make $114K per year on average.
+For those with one to four years of experience, median paychecks reach around $70K annually.
+Five to nine years of work experience seem to result in median wages of about $100K per year.
+The largest slice of the HSBC workforce (40 percent) has been working for 10-19 years and earns, on average, around $116K annually.

 Certifications and Degrees